MatinQurban/CS4A-GroupExam1_Recursion/README.md

 # CS4A-GroupExam1_Recursion
-Solve 5 Recursion Problems in Java

-Instructions
-For each of these recursive backtracking problems, the following details should be submitted:
-High-Level Description: An explanation of how recursive backtracking will be used to solve the problem.
-Model: A description of the state that is passed between recursive calls.
-Java Source Code: The implementation that solves the problem using recursive backtracking.
-Testing Program: A Java program that tests the solver.
-Inputs and Outputs: Example inputs to the solver and the expected output.
 1. Permutations of a String
 Problem Statement: Given a string, find all the possible permutations of its characters.
 Objective: Generate all permutations of the string and return them in a list.